Peyton List (actress, born 1986): Career

-Acting
+At 9, she began a career as a model.
+Her first significant commercial appearance was with her sister as one of the "daughters next door" in Washington Square.
 List had a minor role in the HBO television series Sex and the City in 2000.
-The following year, she played a small part in an episode of Law & Order: Special Victims Unit, and started a three-year run as Lucy Montgomery on the CBS soap opera As the World Turns.
+In 2001, she had a small part in an episode of Law & Order: Special Victims Unit, and began a three year run as Lucy Montgomery on the CBS soap opera As the World Turns.
 She left the soap opera in 2005 and later appeared as Lucy Lane in an episode of Smallville, and reprised her role on the final season in 2010.
 In the same year, she guest-starred on Without a Trace, CSI: Miami, CSI: NY, and One Tree Hill.

 In 2006, List was a series regular on the NBC drama Windfall, as Tally Reida.
 The series was canceled after one season, and List had a recurring role on the short-lived ABC drama Day Break.
 During the 2007 pilot season, List was cast in another ABC series, Big Shots, in which she played the role of Cameron Collinsworth, daughter of Dylan McDermott's character.
 The series also was canceled after one season.
 List also guest-starred on several television shows, including Moonlight, Ghost Whisperer, CSI: Crime Scene Investigation, Monk, Hawaii Five-0, and House of Lies.
 From 2008 to 2013, List appeared in a recurring role on the AMC series Mad Men, playing Don Draper's fill-in secretary who later became Roger Sterling's second wife.
 From 2009 to 2010, List starred on another ABC series FlashForward, as Nicole Kirby.
 In film, she appeared in The Greatest Game Ever Played (2005), Shuttle (2008), and Meeting Evil (2011).

 In 2013, List was cast in the female lead role of Cara Coburn on The CW series The Tomorrow People.
-The series was cancelled after a single season.
-The following year, she had recurring roles in the CW series The Flash and in ABC's short-lived prime time soap opera Blood & Oil.
+The series was canceled after a single season.
+A year later, she had recurring roles in the CW series The Flash and in ABC's short-lived prime time soap opera Blood & Oil.
 In 2016, she was cast as lead character in the CW science fiction police drama Frequency.

-In October 2017, she was cast as Ivy Pepper, also known as Poison Ivy, in the Fox drama series Gotham, taking over the role from previous portrayers Maggie Geha and Clare Foley.
+In October 2017, she was cast as Ivy Pepper, also known as Poison Ivy, in the Fox drama series Gotham, taking over the part from Maggie Geha and Clare Foley who preceded her.